rafaelma/pgbackman/docs/manual.rst

 * Manual and scheduled backups.
 * Management of retention policies for backups dumps.
 * Fully detailed backup reports.
-* Multiple predefined database backup types, CLUSTER, FULL, SCHEMA, DATA.
+* Multiple predefined database backup types, CLUSTER, FULL, SCHEMA, DATA, RDS.
 * Automatic definitions of backups for all databases running in a PgSQL node.
 * Automatic definitions of backups for all databases without definitions in a PgSQL node.
 * Automatic deletion after a quarantine period of backup definitions and associated files for databases than have been deleted in a PgSQL node.